-- To be considered for all federal, need-based scholarships, loans, tuition waivers and financial aid packages, you must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year and submit it by mail to the federal processing center or apply online (www.fafsa.ed.gov).
-Priority consideration will be given to applicants whose official FAFSA results are received before March 1, 2015. - 2 Applicants must designate The Evergreen State College among the colleges to receive copies of the Student Aid Report (SAR). - 3 Student loan application information is available at www.evergreen.edu/financialaid/loans_direct.htm. - 4 Campus-based financial aid is awarded to admitted, eligible Master in Teaching students on a firstcome, first-served basis until funds are depleted.
+- 1 To be considered for all federal, need-based scholarships, loans, tuition waivers, and financial aid packages, you must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year by applying online at https://fafsa.ed.gov (preferred) or by submitting it by mail to the federal processing center.
+The 2017-18 FAFSA will be available October 1, 2016 and will use 2015 tax information.
+Priority consideration will be given to applicants whose official FAFSA results are received before February 1, 2017. - 2 Applicants must designate The Evergreen State College among the colleges to receive copies of the Student Aid Report (SAR). - 3 Student loan application information is available at evergreen.edu/financialaid/loans_direct.htm. - 4 Campus-based financial aid is awarded to admitted, eligible Master in Teaching students on a firstcome, first-served basis until funds are depleted.